Exploration of the Moon: United States

 NASA launched the Lunar Reconnaissance Orbiter, on June 18, 2009, which has collected imagery of the Moon's surface.
 It also carried the Lunar Crater Observation and Sensing Satellite (LCROSS), which investigated the possible existence of water in the crater Cabeus.
 GRAIL is another mission, launched in 2011.

 Following the decades-long lull in lunar exploration in the aftermath of the Cold War, the main push of US lunar exploration goals has coalesced under the Artemis program, formulated in 2017.

 Russia

 On 10 August 2023, Russia launched the Luna 25 mission, its first mission to the Moon since 1976.
-On 20 August, it crashed into the Moon after a guidance error that resulted in an anomalous orbit lowering maneuver.
+On 20 August, it crashed into the Moon after a guidance error that resulted in an anomalous orbit-lowering manoeuvre.

 South Korea

 South Korea launched the lunar orbiter Danuri on 4 August 2022, and it arrived at the Moon on 16 December 2022.
 This was the first phase of South Korea's lunar exploration program, with plans to launch another lunar lander and probe.